MAKERS | THE AMERICAS | MEXICO | WAX

 What are the best and worst things about being a craftsperson?

 The most beautiful thing is to be able to create, which is challenging, but so satisfying when people appreciate what you do.
-We love it when people come to visit us and want to know more about what we do, when they want to chat with us.
-The worst aspect for us may have been the lack of support from the local crafts community: there is some rivalry I must say.
-It’s sad and prejudicial, just like price fighting, because it leads to artisanal work not being valued.
+We love it when people come to visit and want to know more about what we do, when they want to chat.
+The worst aspect may have been the lack of support from the local crafts community: there is some rivalry, I must say.
+It’s sad and prejudicial, like price fighting, because it leads to artisanal work not being valued.

 What does a typical day look like?

 Our workshop is located in the entrance of Teotitlán del Valle.
-During the high season –from August to December–, there can be twenty of us working there; the rest of the year we are about ten.
+During the high season, from August to December, there can be 20 of us there; the rest of the year we are about 10.
 Most of us are family, close or distant members, which makes for a very warm and trusting work dynamic.
 It’s such a beautiful way of working, talking and living together.
-People work from 8 am to 6 pm, but when needed, three or four of us have to work until late in the night –usually I’m one of them.
-My mother, Viviana, who is 76 years old, still makes candles: she’s tireless!
-I believe she’s moved by her love for the candles more than the need of working.
+People work from 8am to 6pm, but when needed, three or four of us have to work until late in the night – usually I’m one of them.
+My mother, Viviana, who is 76, still makes candles: she’s tireless!
+I believe she’s moved by her love for the candles more than the need to work.

-Viviana Alávez is our big motivation.
+Viviana Alávez.
 She didn’t invent candle design in Oaxaca, but she revolutionized the craft.
 I think an artist is born with a sensitivity, but my mother also had a tough character that taught us to be strong.
 A crafter can be very sentimental, creating when happy or sad.
-In our case, my mother’s suffering was a lesson because we saw her overcome all the obstacles that life presented her with.
+In our case, my mother’s suffering was a lesson because we saw her overcome all the obstacles that life presented.
 That’s why we are relentless.

 Interview by Rebeca Vaisman